kolduen/tapsense-ads-ios-sdk/README.md

 ## Download

 The TapSense SDK is a compiled framework that you can include in your application.
+With the TapSense Publisher SDK, start monetizing your apps from premium demand partners using banner, interstitial, and native ad units.

 * **[TapSense Base SDK.zip] (https://s3.amazonaws.com/ts-sdks/ios-pub/tapsense_ios_publisher_sdk_2.14_full.zip)**